lbryio/lbry.com/content/faq/rewards.md

 | **Reward Code** | ??
 LBC | [Custom reward codes](#reward-code) given out to users - be on the look out on social media/Discord/Reddit!
 | **Referral** | 20 LBC | LBRY users can refer their friends via an email invitation and get rewarded when those users are verified.
 For more information on referrals, click [here](/faq/referrals)

 Rewards are added to your LBC wallet balance as they are completed.
-All the rewards can be listed by clicking on the tab marked **REWARDS** inside the LBC wallet.
-They are also marked in the [transaction history](/faq/transaction-types).
+All the rewards can be listed by clicking **Rewards** from the Account drop down menu (top right of the app).
+They are also marked your [wallet](/faq/transaction-types).
 Rewards redemption is tied to your account, but the credits themselves are stored in your local wallet file which is required to be [backed up](/faq/how-to-backup-wallet) periodically.

 If you are new to Publishing, check out [our guide](/faq/how-to-publish).